raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 own configuration file, named for example `my_conf.json`, that will be called when running the script.

+Same for `logging_conf.json`, you could name it whatever you want, and refer it in `conf.json`.
+Thus, `logging_conf.json` could also be used as a template.

+**IMPORTANT:** when running the script for the first time, it might take some time reading the images if there are a lot of them (e.g. more than 1000).
+The next time the script is run, since the images are already loaded on memory, the images will be read quickly.

 ### Script Inputs/Outputs
 The system can take as **inputs**:
 * a video from a file (e.g. a pre-recorded security camera video), or your